cjerdonek/sf-elections-data/README.md

 # SF Elections Data

-[SF Elections Data][sf_elections_data] is a project to expand the amount of open data and open source tools to work with an Francisco elections.
+[SF Elections Data][sf_elections_data] is a project to expand the amount of open data and open source tools to work with San Francisco elections.

 Current projects include--